sharm294/sonar/README.md

 * ``sample.sh``: creates the HLS project by calling ``sample.tcl``
 * ``sample.tcl``: creates an HLS project for ``sample.cpp``

+A Vivado project for sample can be created by adding the .v file from HLS, the systemverilog testbench, axis_interface.sv and sample_sv.dat to the project.
+Note that the files must be in the same directory.

 ## Usage
 ``source init.sh`` with the correct arguments (run without args for help) to initialize repository.
 Then use the appropriate make commands or run scripts as needed. ``make sample`` and ``make hw`` are two examples.